sonic-net/SONiC/doc/event-alarm-framework/event-alarm-framework.md

 An outstanding alarm is an alarm that is either not cleared or not acknowledged by the user yet.

-There will be a provision to acknowledge an alarm through CLI/REST/gNMI.
-On acknowledging, the system health state ( and hence LED ) is updated by taking out acknowledged alarm into consideration.
+On acknowledging an alarm through CLI/REST/gNMI, the system health state ( and hence LED ) is updated by taking out acknowledged alarm into consideration.

 ### 3.1.4 Event Receivers
 Supported NBIs are: syslog, REST and gNMI.